QuantEcon/lecture-source-py/source/rst/getting_started.rst

 If you're trying to run a file not in the present working directory, you'll get an error.

-To fix this error you need to either
+To fix this error, you need to either

 #.
 Shift the file into the PWD, or